 Providing either too much water or not enough water, or inconsistent water causes the plant to get stressed and increases the chance of getting infected by pests and disease.

 You can water vegetables by hand or by using irrigation.
 When you are watering seedlings, it needs to stay continually moist while sprouting.
-As seeds don't have reserves to fall back on, you need to check them at least twice a day to keep moist.
+As seeds don’t have reserves to fall back on, you need to check them at least twice a day to keep them moist.